BenSparksCode/simple-lending-protocol/README.md

   - Has ability to liquidate undercollateralized positions

 ## Protocol Plan V1

+MVP version, for educational purposes.
+Not intended for real financial use.

 - Protocol Parameters:
-  - TODO: research dynamic interest rates
-  - 5% annual interest on all borrowings
+  - 3% annual interest on all borrowings
-  - 3% to lenders, 2% to protocol
   - Collateral will be xSUSHI to start
   - Stablecoin (dollar-pegged) is called USDZ
   - Can borrow USDZ against collateral up to 150% collateralization ratio